Saturday, September 13, 2025

 I wish I could say the same thing about me.
 You know, “When the going gets tough, the tough get going.”

-I’m one of those who prefers things to be quick and easy.
+I also like things to be quick and easy.
 If I find myself struggling I generally just give up and move onto the next thing.
 In high school I dropped out of the leading role in our One Act Play because I felt so uncomfortable.
 I’ve regretted that decision to this day.

 I’m one of those people who pretty much crave the next thing.
 I changed grade levels regularly over my teaching career finding myself ready for a new challenge.
 I’ve bounced from denomination to denomination over the years never quite content to stay in one place.
 If I don’t something new to work on I find myself restless.